payalmohapatra/payalmohapatra.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student in Computer Engineering and a part of [IDEAS Lab](http://zhulab.eecs.northwestern.edu/) at Northwestern University, advised by [Dr. Qi Zhu](http://eecs.northwestern.edu/~qzhu/). <br>
+I am a second year PhD candidate in Computer Engineering and a part of [IDEAS Lab](http://zhulab.eecs.northwestern.edu/) at Northwestern University, advised by [Dr. Qi Zhu](http://eecs.northwestern.edu/~qzhu/). <br>

 I enjoy working on real world human-centric applications using methods inspired from computer science and health research.
 I am interested in investigating techniques to use data-driven methods with non-manicured datasets under practical challenges (lack of data and labels, data quality, multi-modal learning and sensor fusion, issue of missing modality etc.).